A sneak peek of the exhibition

 The ocean currents carry messages from the sea to our shores; sometimes in the form of treasure, other times in the form of marine debris.
-In 2018, the Strandingsmuseum St. George will be highlighting the global problem with plastic pollution of the oceans with the special exhibition "Clotsam - Seaborne Messages of Clotted Flotsam"
+In 2018 and 2019, the Strandingsmuseum St. George will be highlighting the global problem with plastic pollution of the oceans with the special exhibition "Clotsam - Seaborne Messages of Clotted Flotsam".

 After visiting the exhibition, you can climb the Tower for a magnificent view of the sea, the fjord and the town.
 Here you will gain a real sense of the sea’s grandeur and the forces of nature along the coast.
 Like the rest of the Museum, the Tower is handicap accessible.

 Maritime Playground, Shop and Café